dstogov/php-ffi/README.md

 This function creates and returns a **FFI\CType** object, representng type of the given C type declaration string.

 FFI::type() may be called statically and use only predefined types, or as a method of previously created FFI object.
-In last case the first argument may reuse all type and tag names defined in FFI constructor.
+In last case the first argument may reuse all type and tag names defined in FFI::cdef().

 ##### function FFI::typeof(FFI\CData $type): FFI\CType